Rana-Zaeem/Whats_app_chat_analyzer/README.md

 # WhatsApp Chat Analyzer

-A powerful and interactive web application built with Streamlit for analyzing WhatsApp chat data.
-This tool provides comprehensive insights into your WhatsApp conversations through various analyses including message patterns, sentiment analysis, and topic modeling.
+📱 A powerful Python-based WhatsApp chat analyzer that provides deep insights into your conversations through interactive visualizations.
+Features include message pattern analysis, sentiment analysis, topic modeling, and detailed activity metrics.
+Built with Streamlit for an easy-to-use web interface.

+🚀 **Key Features:**
+- Advanced message analytics and statistics
+- Sentiment analysis of conversations
+- Topic modeling to identify discussion themes
+- Interactive visualizations and word clouds
+- Support for individual and group chats

 ## Features